nukopian/DBIx-Squirrel/README.md

 # DESCRIPTION

-The `DBIx::Squirrel` package extends the `DBI`, offering a few useful conveniences over and above what its ancestor already provides.
+The `DBIx::Squirrel` package extends the `DBI`, offering a few useful conveniences over and above what its venerable ancestor already provides.

 The enhancements provided by `DBIx::Squirrel` are subtle, and they are additive in nature.